Like many long-time Salesforce users, I had to learn to love the Lightning interface.

 I can navigate it with my eyes shut.

-But, here’s what happens when you learn something new:
+However, here’s what happens when you learn something new:

 You approach it with a fresh perspective.

-That means improved usability, increased user adoption and superior visibility of the sales pipeline.
+Improved usability, increased user adoption and superior visibility of the sales pipeline.

 Since then, I’ve applied these Lightning best practices to dozens of companies.